 Lisbon, Porto and Faro airports have ramps, lifts and adapted toilets.
 You’ll also find ramped access to some museums and public buildings, while adapted WCs can be found at some train stations and major shopping centres.
-It’s worth bearing in mind that many pensões and residenciais are located on the first floor and up and don’t have lifts.
+It’s worth bearing in mind that many guesthouses and budget hotels are located on the first floor or higher and don’t have lifts.
 However, most four- and five-star hotels have lifts, ramps and specially adapted bedrooms and bathrooms, while many manor houses and farmhouses have guest rooms on the ground floor.

 At train stations, wheelchair access is usually possible as far as the platform, but getting from the platform on to the train can be difficult.
 Parts of Lisbon’s metro system are also problematic, though Porto’s newer system is generally more accessible.
-Self-drive vehicles with automatic gearshifts are available from the larger car rental companies, and there are reserved disabled parking spaces across the country (though they are not always respected).
+Self-drive vehicles with automatic gearsticks are available from the larger car-rental companies, and there are reserved disabled parking spaces across the country (though they are not always respected).

 Portugal’s old town centres – specifically their steps and cobblestone alleys – pose their own problems.
 However, a number of attractive medieval towns and villages have been rehabilitated as part of central Portugal’s Aldeias Históricas scheme, which has also meant the construction of some smooth wheelchair-accessible pathways alongside the cobbles.

-Some organizations at home may be able to advise you further about travel to Portugal, such as the UK-based Holiday Care (whttp://www.holidaycare.org.uk) which publishes an information pack about holidaying in Portugal, or Access Travel (whttp://www.access-travel.co.uk), a small tour operator offering Algarve accommodation suitable for the disabled.
-In Portugal, Accessible Portugal (whttp://www.accessibleportugal.com) is a specialist in wheelchair and disabled holidays and offers city breaks, tours, accommodation and transfers.
-The government organization promoting awareness of, and help for, the disabled is the Instituto Nacional Para a Reabilitação (whttp://www.inr.pt) – the website is full of relevant information but it’s all in Portuguese.Read More
+Some organizations at home may be able to advise you further about travel to Portugal, such as the UK-based Holiday Care (wholidaycare.org.uk), or Access Travel (waccess-travel.co.uk), a small tour operator offering Algarve accommodation suitable for the disabled.
+In Portugal, Accessible Portugal (waccessibleportugal.com) is a specialist in wheelchair and disabled holidays and offers city breaks, tours, accommodation and transfers.
+The government organization that promotes awareness of the disabled is the Instituto Nacional Para a Reabilitação (winr.pt), which has a useful website, though it is only in Portuguese.Read More